st-ty1/Artix_FreshTomato/README.md

    - Copy repo (patches and shell scripts) into a subfolder of your home directory.
    - Make the shell scripts executable.
    - Please have a look into shell scripts, as they expect complete path to your local FT-repo (e.g. for FT-mips: $HOME/freshtomato-mips/).
 Change it to your own needs.
    - Start your needed shell script (depending on architecture of CPU of router).
 Applying the shell script is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
-Cleaning sources only with "make clean" the script is not needed anymore.
+If cleaning of sources is done only by "make clean", the script is not needed anymore.

 BR